lloyd/myfavoritebeer.org/README.md

 To run the example code locally:

   0. clone this repository
-  1. install node (0.4.7+) and npm.
+  1. install node (0.6.5+) and npm.
   2. `npm install`
-  3. `npm start`
+  3. `PORT=8080 npm start`

-On stdout you'll see an ip address and port, like `127.0.0.1:59275`.
-Open that up in your web browser.
+Now open `http://127.0.0.1:8080` up in your web browser.

 **NOTE:** You'll see warnings about how no database is configured.
 Don't worry about it.
 The code is designed to run with or without a configured database so that it's easier to play with.
 The only downside of running without a database is that your server won't remember anything.
 Oh well.